grian32/beta-mod/README.md

 ## Configuration

-All of the above New Features can be enabled/disabled individually, the fixes cannot be disabled.
+All of the above Features & Fixes can be enabled/disabled individually, all of the above are enabled by default unless WIP & the mod is meant to be played with default configuration.
+If a certain feature is no longer WIP after an update, you will have to manually enable it.

 ## Credits